typedb/typedb-docs/08-examples/03-phone-calls-migration-nodejs.md

 ---
 pageTitle: Migrating CSV, JSON and XML Data with Client Node.js
-keywords: grakn, examples, migration, node.js
+keywords: typedb, examples, migration, node.js
-longTailKeywords: grakn node.js migration
+longTailKeywords: typedb node.js migration
-Summary: Learn how to use Client Node.js to migrate CSV, JSON and XML data into a Grakn Knowledge Graph.
+Summary: Learn how to use Client Node.js to migrate CSV, JSON and XML data into a TypeDB Knowledge Graph.
 ---

 ## Goal